fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

     X1 := transpose(X2, (0, 2, 1))
     return X1

-We can see that einx performs the expected call to ``np.transpose``.
+The graph shows that einx performs the expected call to ``np.transpose``.

 .. note::

-    The ``instantiate`` function converts tensors to the correct backend and executes :ref:`tensor factories <lazytensorconstruction>` if required.
+    The ``instantiate`` function converts tensors to a different backend and executes :ref:`tensor factories <lazytensorconstruction>` if required.
+Otherwise, it is a no-op.

 Axis composition
 ----------------